Ask a Librarian!

 About 1909, Piedmont's second president, Henry Clinton Newell, was on one of many fund-raising trips to New England when he chanced to meet Ella Louise Patten, a high school instructor and former missionary with the Congregational Home Mission Board.
 Patten told Newell that she and her mother would like to help Piedmont.

 Newell took immediate steps by appointing Patten as the first permanent librarian and purchasing the former home of Dr. G. W. D. Patterson for use as the library.
 (This building is at the left, on the road.)
 Miss Patten served as librarian from 1910 through 1916.

-In 1940, the first permanent structure to be erected by the College was built specifically for use as a library, and it was named in honor of Miss Patten.
+In 1941, the College built the first building specifically to be used as a library, and it was named in honor of Miss Patten.
 It was described as the "intellectual reservoir of the College with its more that 100 current periodicals and over 17,000 volumes."
 The original E. Louise Patten Library was enlarged and remodeled in 1962 and again in 1969.

 By the mid 1980's, the aging library building was recognized to be a major problem.
 Inadequate space for growing collections and for a growing student population made it clear that the solution was a new facility.
 Fund-raising began in October of 1987 and the groundbreaking ceremony for a new Piedmont College Library was held in October of 1989.
 The dedication of the new building on October 25, 1992, celebrated the opening of a four-story building fully equipped and furnished for modern library use.